awslabs/dgl-ke/docs/source/hyper_param.rst

 Training on Multi-Core
 ^^^^^^^^^^^^^^^^^^^^^^^

 Multi-core processors are very common and widely used in modern computer architecture.
 DGL-KE is optimized on multi-core processors for the best system performance.
-In DGL-KE, we uses multi-processes instead of multi-threads for parallel training.
-In this design, the enity embeddings and relation embeddings will be stored in a global shared-memory and all the trainer processes can read and write it.
+In DGL-KE, we use multi-processes instead of multi-threads for parallel training.
+In this design, the entity embeddings and relation embeddings will be stored in a global shared-memory and all the trainer processes can read and write it.
 All the processes will train the global model in a *Hogwild* style.

 .. image:: ../images/multi-core.png
     :width: 400